albar965/littlenavmap-manual/src/en/GLOSSARY.rst

   navigation system (TACAN) beacon.

 Userpoint
-  An user defined waypoint like a bookmark, point of interest or visual reporting point (VRP).
+  A user defined waypoint like a bookmark, point of interest or visual reporting point (VRP).

 User Feature
   Any display object like traffic patterns or measurement lines which can be added or removed by the user.

 UTC
-  Universal coordinated time.
+  Universal time coordinated.
 Also Zulu time.

 VRP
   Visual reporting point for VFR flights.
 A userpoint type.